 - Practice safe behaviors in everything you do

 - Speak up to ensure the safety of others

-Take anything out of the equation if it could potentially harm your guests and team.
+Take anything out of the equation if it could potentially harm your customers and team.

 Don’t even make it a possibility.